metal3-io/metal3-docs/design/hostclaim-multitenancy.md

 The main difference between Metal3 machines and HostClaims it the selection process where a HostClaim can be bound to a BareMetalHost in another namespace.
-We must make sure that this behavior is expected from the owner of BareMetalHost resources, especially when we upgrade the metal3 cluster api provider to a version supporting HostClaim.
+We must make sure that the binding is expected from both the owner of BareMetalHost resources and the HostClaim resource, especially when we upgrade the metal3 cluster api provider to a version supporting HostClaim.

+Choosing between HostClaims and BareMetalHost is done at the level of the Metal3Machine controller through a configuration flag.
+When the HostClaim mode is activated, all clusters are deployed with HostClaim resources.

-The solution is to enforce that BareMetalHost that can be bound to a HostClaim have a label (proposed name: ``hostclaims.metal3.io/namespaces``) restricting authorized HostClaims to specific namespaces.
-The value could be either ``*`` for no constraint, or a comma separated list of namespace names.
+For the server administrator, the solution is to enforce that BareMetalHost that can be bound to a HostClaim have the field ``hostClaimNamespaces`` restricting authorized HostClaims to specific namespaces:

-#### Security Impact of using Kubeconfig for Access to Remote Cluster Hosting Compute Resources

-There is no new real security risk associated with the using credentials stored in a secret for a restricted user that can only manipulate HostClaim in a specific namespace.
-It is necessary that the Metal3 cluster-api provider can create secrets for cloud-config configuration on the remote cluster.
-It implies that the remote namespace is only used by a single user.

-Moreover, when a new user needs to access the remote compute resource, it becomes challenging to automate the creation of a new account bound with a specific role restricted to a single newly created namespace and to HostClaim resources without granting full admin rights to this process.
+* ``.*`` lifts any restriction,
+* ``n1|n2`` allow HostClaims from either ``n1``namespace or ``n2``,
+* ``p-.*`` allow HostClaims from namespaces begining with prefix ``p-``

+The owner of the HostClaim restricts the server through the use of selectors.
+There can be only one server administrator and the tenants must trust the semantic of the labels used for selection so a new mechanism is not necessary on the tenant side.

 #### Tenants Trying to Bypass the Selection Mechanism